 - Base layers (Smartwool, Icebreaker, and Kari Traa all make high-quality merino wool base layers that are both soft and durable.)

-If you’re not looking to spend hundreds of dollars on ski pants and jackets you’re only going to wear a few times a year, you can also rent ski clothes from brands like Perfect Moment and Spyder from Rent the Runway for a fraction of the retail cost.
+If you’re not looking to spend hundreds of dollars on ski pants and jackets that you’re only going to wear a few times a year, you can also rent ski clothes from brands like Perfect Moment and Spyder from Rent the Runway for a fraction of the retail cost.

 - Ski hat or helmet liner